Pickled Fig and Prosciutto Crostini

 35 min + 2 hrs pickling

 Every fruit has its secret.
 That’s what D.H.
 Lawrence said when he wrote an epic poem celebrating the virtues of the fig. Their symbols, their sensuality, their secrets.
 Figs are indeed one incredibly beautiful fruit, and we pay homage in two ways — leaving some in their pristine glory and giving others a pickle bath.
 Sure, they’re addictive on their own, but when paired with oozing cheese and a slip of prosciutto, the secret is revealed.
+We know you’re going to love this pickled fig and prosciutto crostini.
+How could you not?

 for the pickles